swiftlang/swift/docs/LibraryEvolution.rst

 There are very few safe changes to make to protocols:

-- A new requirement may be added to a protocol, as long as it has an unconstrained default implementation.
+- A new non-type requirement may be added to a protocol, as long as it has an unconstrained default implementation.
 - A new optional requirement may be added to an ``@objc`` protocol.
 - All members may be reordered, including associated types.